EchoAppsTeam/js-sdk/docs/guides/terminology/README.md

 	});

-Due to the fact that Echo JS SDK uses a separate jQuery instance (available as Echo.jQuery), we pass the Echo.jQuery reference as the anonymous function argument and accept is as jQuery variable.
-In addition to that we add the $ variable and link it to the same jQuery reference.
-So inside the JS closure both "jQuery" and "$" vars are available, like on a regular page with the jQuery lib included.
+Due to the fact that Echo JS SDK uses a separate jQuery instance available as AMD module with "jquery" name, this module uses jQuery.noConflict and doesn't affect to a global jQuery is included on the page.

 Also we add the directive to switch the JS code execution to the strict mode (*"use strict"*).
 It helps to avoid the mistakes (such as using the global vars in inappropriate places, etc) while developing the code + the code which works in the strict mode will be minified without any issues.